0xDELUXA/comfy-aimdo_win-rocm/README.md

 * VBAR allocation is done with `cuMemAddressReserve()`, faulting with `cuMemCreate()` and `cuMemMap()` and all frees done with appropriate converse APIs.
 * For consistency with VBAR memory management, main pytorch allocator plugin is also implemented with `cuMemAddressReserve` -> `cuMemCreate` -> `cuMemMap`.
 This also behaves a lot better on Windows system with System Memory fallback.
 * This allocator is incompatible with the pytorch `cudaMallocAsync` backend or expandable segments backends (as the plugin interface does not exist on these backends as of this writing).

+## Caveats

+* There is no real way for this allocator to tell the difference between high usage and bad fragmentation in the pytorch caching allocator.
+As we always return success to the pytorch caching allocator it experiences no pressure while weights are being offloaded which means it can run in an extremely fragmented mode.
+The assumption is model weight access patterns are reasonably regular over blocks or iterations and it finds a good set of sizes to cache.
+What you should generally do though, is completely flush the pytorch caching allocator before each new model run, which avoids completely un-used reservations from taking priority over the next models weights.